neko-suki/CarND-Advanced-Lane-Lines/writeup.md

 You can see all the result [here](doc/perspective_results.md).

+The result for `straight_lines1.jpg` seemingly not straight lines.
+However, from the final resuls, I judged it is still ok in this step.

+In addition, it is very difficult to make this image as straight line with keep other images meaningful, i.e. having lane line inside the perspective image.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this: